The new consolidated draft Niagara Official Plan is available for consultation.

 2021 - draft Niagara Official Plan

-The target completion date for the new Niagara Official Plan is December 2021.
+The target completion date for the new Niagara Official Plan is spring 2022.
 Once endorsed by Regional Council, the new plan will be forwarded to the provincial government for approval.